numediart/ofxMotionMachine/README.md

 Work in progress...

-You can find below a series of tutorials for installation and first use of MotionMachine.
+You can find a series of tutorials for installation and first use of MotionMachine [here](https://youtu.be/-00fcnDebVE?list=PLBdzvc6iEN7WqJqM1oi1nwyGaLZHu_QB3).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/-00fcnDebVE?list=PLBdzvc6iEN7WqJqM1oi1nwyGaLZHu_QB3" frameborder="0" allowfullscreen></iframe>